Cuba is Not Its Beaches or Its Whores

 Graffiti

-For the purposes of the piece, we’ll only discuss Cuban street artists and not the work of foreign ones who did work on the island.
-Yes, Havana has tons of graffiti everywhere, sometimes it’s censored like in the case of El Sexto (@dmmelsexto), others not so much, which is the case of artist Yulier P (@yuliergraffiticuba) and others.
+For the piece, we’ll only discuss the work of Cuban street artists, not foreign ones who worked on the island.
+Yes, Havana has tons of graffiti everywhere.
+Sometimes, it’s censored, like in the case of El Sexto (@dmmelsexto), and others not so much, like artist Yulier P (@yuliergraffiticuba) and others.

 Photo: LaPhoenikera.com

-It is kind of provocative to see street art and propaganda competing for space and sometimes coexisting, complementing each other, it’s kind of poetic way in a way.
-You have awesome examples within the works of 2+2=5? (@ttttoe), @DuroHueso, 5stars (@5starsart), Dyoz, Caso, @ScottandDestroy, and @MK89.
+It is provocative to see street art and propaganda competing for space and sometimes coexisting, complementing each other.
+It is poetic.
+You have fantastic examples within the works of 2+2=5? (@ttttoe), @DuroHueso, 5stars (@5starsart), Dyoz, Caso, @ScottandDestroy, and @MK89.

 Photo: LaPhoenikera.com